af/turrentine/README.md

 Turrentine
 ==========

-Turrentine is a simple content management app for Django.
+Turrentine is a simple content management app for Django (1.3 and later).

 What, *another* CMS app?
 Yes, but I tried several before deciding that I couldn't find one with a few more features than flatpages, but not much more.

 ### Turrentine is: